KyleParkJong/SW-Optimizations-For-WiFi-6-HEW-SoC/README.md

 - More details : 16team_final.pdf

-# 4. What I learned
+# 4. What I have learned
 * SW implementation on ZYNQ Z7-20
 * Usage of Vivado SDK
 * Improved my C programming skills